 The MERS Defined Benefit reporting portal was designed with you in mind.
-Based on employer feedback and focus groups, MERS is improving the performance of DB monthly reporting.
-Here’s some enhancements you can look for coming soon:
+Based on employer feedback and focus groups, MERS continuously enhances the features available in the portal.
+Here are updates we have made recently:

 New Payroll Report Template

-When preparing your report to upload, you will no longer need to remove the header row.
-The header row with the exact field names in the table below (minus the asterisks) will be required to upload your payroll report.
+When preparing your report to upload, you no longer need to remove the header row.
+The header row with the exact field names in the table below (minus the asterisks) is required to upload your payroll report.

 The seven fields of the upload file are: